mhdawson/micro-app-home-alarm/README.md

 * alarmSite - Name assigned to this instance of the alarm
 * serverPort - port on which alarm GUI is server
 * tls - set to the string "true" if you want to force tls when connecting
-* authenticate - set to "true to enable basic authentication".
+* authenticate - set to "true" to enable basic authentication.
 If set to true then you must provide the "authInfo" values described below
 * scrollBars - set this to "true" so that you can scroll when viweing the log file